The Accidental Archivist: George Smart and USModernist

 How should people start learning about US Modernism?

 www.usmodernist.org.
 Study our Masters Gallery.
 Plan a trip to Oak Park IL, LA, or New York and take a modern architecture tour.
-Come hang out with us at Modernism Week in Palm Springs in February 2021.
+Come hang out with us at Modernism Week in Palm Springs in February of each year.

 What are your favourite Modernist buildings?